top of page

 Video - Geophysics of underground remains at Fort Mifflin

-Additionally, we investigate the archaeological connections to Fort Mifflin’s sister site Fort Mercer, located at Red Bank Battlefield and visible across the Delaware in National Park, New Jersey.
+Fort Mifflin likely experienced the greatest artillery bombardment of the American Revolution.
+In later periods, it served as a military prison and as an artillery depot.
+To deliver greater detail about food and medicine, the project researches archaeobotanical remains---seeds, pollen, charcoal, etc.---that help us identify which plant taxa were present at the fort.
+Additionally, we investigate the archaeological connections to Fort Mifflin’s Revolutionary War sister site, Fort Mercer, located at Red Bank Battlefield and visible across the Delaware in National Park, New Jersey.
 Our design also emphasizes pressing questions of site conservation and preservation.

 Come ready to get dirty.